-Breaking a lease can have significant legal repercussions, as a lease agreement is binding.
-Yet sometimes, it’s just not feasible to stay in the current rental property any longer and an early lease termination is the only logical solution.
+Breaking a lease can have significant legal repercussions, as a lease agreement is legally binding.
+Yet sometimes, staying in the current rental property any longer is not feasible, and an early lease termination is the only logical solution.

 How to Break a Lease Early

-These five steps will help you avoid legal consequences if you break your lease contract before the lease term is up.
+These six steps will help you avoid legal consequences if you break your lease contract before the lease term ends.

 One of the first actions you should take when ending a lease early is carefully reading through your rental agreement.